Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time: Details of nonequilibrium imaginary-time dynamics in PQMC simulation

 We focus on the imaginary-time relaxation dynamics from a fully ordered or Dirac semimetal initial state $\ket{\psi_0}$.
 The initial state is prepared by solving $H_0 \ket{\psi_0} = E_0 \ket{\psi_0}$, where $H_0$ is the initial Hamiltonian and $E_0$ is the ground state energy.
 With these initial states, the evolution of the observable $O(\tau)$ is given by

 As $\tau\to\infty$, $\mathrm{e}^{-\frac{\tau}{2}H}$ projects the system onto the ground state of $H$.

-The imaginary-time relaxation dynamics can be simulated via the projector quantum Monte Carlo (PQMC)~\cite{AssaadReview}.
+The imaginary-time relaxation dynamics can be simulated via the projector quantum Monte Carlo (PQMC)~\cite{Sorella1989EPL,Sorella1991IJMPB,AssaadReview}.
 In conventional PQMC studies, a sufficiently large $\tau$ (usually $\tau$ should be several times as large as $L$) is needed to ensure that the ground state is obtained.
 Then the physical qualities are calculated in the ground state.

-In contrast, in our work, we focus on the short-time stage of the imaginary-time relaxation process, and $\tau$ does not need to be very large compared with $L$.
+In contrast, in our work, we focus on the short-time stage of the imaginary-time relaxation process, where $\tau$ does not need to be large compared to $L$.
+In this regime, the system remains in a nonequilibrium state rather than the ground state This stage is usually discarded in conventional PQMC studies.
+In our previous work, we systematically and carefully investigated the imaginary-time nonequilibrium dynamics of Dirac fermion systems~\cite{yu2023dirac}, and found that although this setup goes beyond the conventional PQMC framework, choosing a small $\tau$ only introduces some dependence on the initial state, while the ground-state information, particularly universal quantum criticality, still manifests in the nonequilibrium dynamics.
+With a properly chosen initial state, one can fix $\tau / L^z$ to a small value and still observe quantum phase transitions via standard finite-size scaling analysis, even in this nonequilibrium regime.

+A similar practice has also appeared earlier in the context of finite-temperature QMC (FTQMC).
+In FTQMC, the expectation value of an observable is given by $\braket{O} = \frac{1}{Z} \text{Tr}[\mathrm{e}^{-\beta(H - \mu N)} O]$, with $Z = \text{Tr}[\mathrm{e}^{-\beta(H - \mu N)}]$~\cite{Hirsch1981PRL,Hirsch1985PRB,White1989prb}.
+Here, $\beta = 1/k_\text{B} T$ is the inverse temperature, and it corresponds to the imaginary-time extent in the Monte Carlo simulation.
+Unlike zero-temperature PQMC, FTQMC involves both quantum and thermal fluctuations.
+When FTQMC is used to study zero-temperature quantum phase transitions, it is common to fix $\beta / L^z$ to a finite value (typically $\beta = L^z$) to obtain temperature-independent finite-size scaling.
+There are also studies using smaller values, such as $\beta = \frac{1}{4} L^z$~\cite{Sorensen1992prl}.

+Although both $\beta$ and $\tau$ represent the imaginary-time length in QMC simulations, they carry distinct physical meanings.
+A shorter $\beta$ in FTQMC corresponds to a higher-temperature thermal equilibrium state, and it is widely accepted that $\beta / L^z$ can be used as a dimensionless scaling factor.
+In contrast, a shorter $\tau$ in zero-temperature PQMC corresponds to a nonequilibrium state and has rarely been considered outside the context of imaginary-time nonequilibrium dynamics~\cite{Yins2014prb,Shu2017prb,yu2023dirac}.
+Here, based on our understanding of imaginary-time nonequilibrium dynamics, we leverage this idea to address the fermion sign problem in zero-temperature PQMC simulation.
+Moreover, compared to conventional PQMC and FTQMC approaches, our framework further alleviates the sign problem by flexibly choosing appropriate initial states, while the consistency of results obtained from different initial states provides a useful means of self-consistency check.